rgwood/scrapbook/linux.md

 1. Home directory: The absolute path to the directory the user will be in when they log in.
 If this directory does not exists then users directory becomes /
 1. Command/shell

+Easy to see group membership with `groups username`

 ```bash
 # Add parallels user to postgres group
 usermod -aG postgres parallels